List of Boston Colleges and Universities with Masters Programs

 1. Boston University

 Located across two campuses, Boston University offers degrees at the bachelor's, master's and doctoral levels.
 This private Boston institution has the most educational variety with 425 undergraduate and graduate program options.
-Master's degrees are available in several disciplines, including business administration, healthcare, biomedical science, architecture, engineering, law, visual arts, computer science and many more.
-A number of study abroad programs are available to graduate students as well.
+Master's degrees are available in several disciplines, including business administration, healthcare administration, biomedical science, engineering, social work, criminal justice and computer science.

 2. Northeastern University

-Boston's Northeastern University ranks second among the compared schools in this category with its 209 programs that lead to students earning bachelor's degrees, master's degrees, doctorates and certificates.
-The private school offers a large number of graduate education options, including master's-level programs in business and finance, information science, communications, foreign languages, engineering, biological sciences, healthcare, criminal justice and the performing arts, among many others.
+Boston's Northeastern University ranks second among the compared schools in this category with its 209 programs that lead to bachelor's degrees, master's degrees, doctorates and certificates.
+The private school offers a large number of graduate education options, including master's-level programs in business and finance, information science, communications, engineering, biological sciences, pharmacy administration and education.

 3. Suffolk University

-Suffolk University, also located in the city limits of Boston, is yet another private institution offering master's degrees and other advanced programs.
-With 205 offerings, it takes the third spot for the most program options among the ranked schools.
-According to 2012-2013 data from the National Center for Education Statistics (NCES), grad students at Suffolk University earned the most master's degrees in fields like healthcare, business, public administration, education, visual arts, criminal justice and the social sciences.
+Suffolk University, also located in the city limits of Boston, is another private institution offering master's degrees and other advanced programs.
+With 205 total program offerings, it takes the third spot for the most program options among the ranked schools.
+According to 2012-2013 data from the National Center for Education Statistics (NCES), grad students at Suffolk University earned the most master's degrees in fields like accounting, public administration, business, criminal justice and finance.

 The cost of attending a graduate school can make or break a student's decision on whether to attend.
 Graduate programs do tend to cost more than undergraduate studies, and rates are generally higher among private institutions compared to public colleges.
 That said, the following three schools have the lowest tuition rates of the four compared, according to 2013-2014 NCES data.